 By default the consideration of MRPE plug-ins is enabled.
 If you do not want to use this feature, you can disable it in the configuration file by adding the following definition:

 Limiting the execution time

-Sometimes the runtime of a script or Nagios plug-in is unpredictable, and in the worst case, a plug-in never ends.
-To maintain control here you can limit the maximum runtime of the MRPE plug-ins.
+Sometimes the runtime of a script or Nagios plug-in is unpredictable and in the worst case a plug-in never finishes.
+To keep control here, you can limit the maximum runtime of the MRPE plug-ins.
 The value shown here is also the default value in seconds.
-So adjust it only if you want to set a shorter or longer interval:
+So adjustments are only necessary if you want to set a shorter or longer interval:

 mrpe: # enabled: yes timeout: 60

 Adding MRPE plug-ins